 The death of a loved one is a difficult time for any family, but the legal process of transferring property and assets after a loved one has passed away can add an additional element of stress to an already emotional time.
 In Texas, the law requires that you be represented by an attorney throughout the entire probate process.
-Whether your deceased loved one has a will or has passed away without a will, our attorneys will help you probate your loved one's estate.
+Whether your deceased loved one has a will or has passed away without a will, our lawyers will help you probate your loved one's estate.

 Probate Assets and Non-Probate Assets

 A decedent's estate is often comprised of probate assets and non-probate assets.
 Non-probate assets are those assets that have a designated beneficiary.
-For example, a retirement account is a non-probate assets that does not require a court order to transfer the account to the beneficiary.
+For example, a retirement account is a non-probate asset that does not require a court order to transfer the account to the beneficiary.
 Usually, the retirement plan manager only requires a death certificate.
 Other types of non-probate assets are life insurance policies, payable on death accounts, and right of survivorship accounts.

 Probate assets are those assets that require a court order to be legally transferred to the heir or beneficiary.
 The most common probate asset is real property.
 Also, some bank accounts that are not set up as payable on death require a court order to transfer.
 Often times, a person will know that a loved one's estate needs to be probated when a financial institution states that "Letters Testamentary" are required to access and transfer the account.